 - An unusual “claim to fame” that has not already been exploited fully on the media

-We’d rather have a platform from you than a fabulous book idea.
-We can get an idea out of anyone – but a platform takes effort and finesse.
+Frankly, we’d rather have a platform from you than a fabulous book idea.
+We can get a decent idea out of anyone – but a platform takes effort and finesse.

-These criteria may seem harsh or stringent to you, but as the publishing industry has changed in the last decade and the competition for the consumer’s “eyeball” has intensified, every single publisher demands that a nonfiction author show up with some of these benefits already in place.
+These criteria may seem harsh or stringent to you, but as the publishing industry has changed in the last decade and the competition for the consumer’s “eyeball” has intensified.
+Publishers demand that a nonfiction author show up with some of these platform elements already in place.